-The purpose of this policy is to prohibit bullying, cyber-bullying, hazing, retaliation, and abusive conduct involving Hawthorn Academy (the "School") students and employees, as well as abusive conduct directed toward School employees.
-The School's Board of Directors (the "Board") has determined that a safe, civil environment in School is necessary for students to learn and achieve high academic standards and that conduct constituting bullying, cyberbullying, hazing, retaliation, and abusive conduct disrupts both a student's ability to learn and the School's ability to educate its students in a safe environment.
-Bullying, cyber-bullying. hazing, retaliation, and abusive conduct towards of students and employees are against federal. state and local policy and are not tolerated by the School.
+Bullying, cyber-bullying, hazing, retaliation, and abusive conduct towards students and employees are against federal, state, and local policy and are not tolerated by the School.
 The School is committed to providing all students with a safe and civil environment in which all members of the School community are treated with dignity and respect.
-To that end, the School has in place policies, procedures, and practices that are designed to reduce and eliminate this conduct-including but not limited to civil rights violations-as well as processes and procedures to deal with such incidents.
+To that end, the School has in place policies, procedures, and practices that are designed to reduce and eliminate this conduct - including, but not limited to, civil rights violations - as well as processes and procedures to deal with such incidents.
 Bullying, cyber-bullying, hazing, retaliation, and abusive conduct towards students and/or employees by students and/or employees will not be tolerated in the School.
-Likewise, abusive conduct by students or parents against School employees is prohibited by the School and will not be tolerated in the School.
+Likewise, abusive conduct by students or parents or guardians against School employees is prohibited by the School and will not be tolerated in the School.